Delboy/EatMe/README.md

     - At the bottom of the page is the comment section.
 Here you can view all comments left users.
     - Only signed in users can leave a comment.
     - Comments with profanity automatically fail and will not upload.
     - Any comments left by the user that is currently signed in can be edited or deleted.
+    - A success message appears once comments are left.
+    - A success message appears once comments are deleted.
+    - If a user tries to edit a comment without being signed in they recieve a not logged in error.
+    - If a user tries to edit a comment that does not belong to them they recieve a foribiddn access error.

 ### Add Recipe Page